Research Grants

 To apply for funding, please browse the research programs below, identify the grant(s) you are eligible for, and follow the instructions provided on the website for each specific grant.

 Questions?
 Contact the Harry Bridges Center for Labor Studies Research Director, Rachel Erstad at rerstad@uw.edu or hbcls@uw.edu.
-You may also visit the Bridges Center office on the UW Seattle campus in Smith Hall, room M266, located on the mezzanine level between the second and third floors.
+You may also visit the Bridges Center office on the UW Seattle campus in Smith Hall, rooms 017 & 019, located on the ground level.

 Labor Studies Research Grants